 If you are ready to go public with your faith and get baptized - whether in person or online - we could not be more excited for you.
 This is the first thing God calls us to when we enter into a relationship with Him, so yes, it is a big deal!

 If you have a child who is ready to get baptized, we are ready to celebrate this decision in their life.
 Due to the depth and weight of deciding to get baptized, we baptize children second grade and older.
-In addition to that, we require all second through fifth graders to attend a MecKidz Baptism Orientation class with their parents or guardians.
-These are offered leading up to the baptism celebration.
+In addition to that, we require all second through fifth graders to attend the MecKidz Baptism for Kids on-demand class with a parent or guardian before they register for baptism.

-The next baptism celebration will be held on May 19 following all in-person services at 8:15, 9:30 and 11 a.m. as well as offered online at 4 p.m. through our Online Campus.
+The next baptism celebration will be held on May 18 following our 9:30 and 11 a.m. in-person services as well as offered online at 4 p.m. through our Online Campus.
 See below for more details and to register!

 If you would like to go public about your decision to be a Christ-follower, whether that's in person or online, Meck would love to share this amazing experience with you.

-To ensure kids getting baptized understand their decision, Meck does not baptize anyone younger than second grade.
-We also require any child 2nd - 5th Grade who is interested in being baptized to attend MecKidz Baptism Orientation with their parent or guardian first.
+GET REGISTEREDTo ensure kids getting baptized understand their decision, Meck does not baptize anyone younger than second grade.
+We also require all second through fifth graders to attend the MecKidz Baptism for Kids on-demand class with a parent or guardian before they register for baptism.

 MORE DETAILS